 Like a Russian doll, store smaller boxes in bigger ones and compact suitcases in larger ones.
 Always think of the best ways to store your belongings so you can maximise the space within it.
 Get the most for your money and keep your things well protected by utilising what you already have.

-Vanguard have over 50 years of experience within the industry and have a long history of fully satisfied customers – so to ensure you get the most for your money, turn to our storage experts.
+Vanguard has over 50 years of experience within the industry and has a long history of fully satisfied customers – so to ensure you get the most for your money, turn to our storage experts.
 Whatever it is you require, speak to our friendly team today – we’re more than happy to help.
-Call your local branch, we’re located in West London, Central London, East London and Manchester.
+Call your local branch, we have storage units located in West London, Central London, East London and Manchester.